Pre-owned business jet shortage drives sellers' market, demand for new luxury planes

 “We are seeing strong interest across the board from first-time buyers and high net worth individuals as well as corporate customers with a desire to grow their fleets.”

-Textron (TXT.N) in April raised its full-year profit forecast, propelled by a rebound in business jet demand. read more
+Textron in April raised its full-year profit forecast, propelled by a rebound in business jet demand.

 The trend could encourage some planemakers to increase production rates, although any ramp-up would hinge on supply chain capabilities, Vincent said.